aphyr/partitions-post/README.markdown

-## Managed hosting providers
+## Hosting providers

 Running your own datacenter can be cheaper and more reliable than using public cloud infrastructure, but it also means you have to be a network and server administrator.
-What about managed hosting providers, which rent dedicated or virtualized hardware to users and often take care of the network and hardware setup for you?
+What about hosting providers, which rent dedicated or virtualized hardware to users and often take care of the network and hardware setup for you?